asterics/AsTeRICS/Documentation/docs/getting-started/Overview.md

 AsTeRICS consists of several executable programs.

-### ACS (WebACS)
+### ACS

-AsTeRICS Configuration Suite is a graphical editor for easy building and adapting "Assistive Technologies".
+The AsTeRICS Configuration Suite (ACS) is a graphical editor for easy designing and testing model files.

-For this purpose you use sensors, actuators and processors, which are included in the software.
-You can connect these elements and build your own individual setup (also called a "model"), which is specially adapted for your needs, easily and fast.
+### WebACS

+The WebACS is a new web-based version of the [ACS](#acs) program for designing and testing model files.

 ### ARE

-The AsTeRICS Runtime Environment is the basic software framework for all AsTeRICS applications and use-cases.
-The models built in the ACS will run in the ARE.
-The ACS can be seen as a configuration program for the ARE.
+The AsTeRICS Runtime Environment (ARE) executes a given model or AT solution.

+### APE

+The AsTeRICS Packaging Environment (APE) is needed for the development of an AT Solution.
+Fore more details, read the [developer docs](../develop/AT_solution_development.html).